jkunimune/Map-Projections/README.md

 `generate_coastlines.py` also takes input data from [naturalearthdata.com](http://www.naturalearthdata.com/downloads/), which should be placed in `src\\zupplemental\\data\\`.

 ## Usage
-There are three executable Java files, three runnable Java scripts, and four runnable Python scripts.
+There are three executable Java files, four runnable Java scripts, and four runnable Python scripts.
 These are, in order:

 * `MapDesignerRaster.jar` &ndash; The original program.
 Create custom oblique raster images of the Earth's surface using a variety of algorithms called _projections_.
 * `MapDesignerVector.jar` &ndash; The same idea, but working in vector images instead in case you want to cut a vinyl sticker or something.